Easy to use

 We purchased the Bona Hardwood Floor Cleaner so our writer could put it to the test.
 Keep reading for our full product review.

 Bona has been around for 100 years, and its Hardwood Floor Cleaner is praised by customers and professional flooring installers for its cleaning ability.
-It’s a preferred choice among non-toxic consumers since it’s earned the Greenguard Gold Certification for low chemical emissions.
+It’s also earned the Greenguard Gold Certification for low chemical emissions.

-Household products formulated with safer ingredients rarely perform as well as their chemical-laden counterparts, so we were curious how the Bona cleaner would fare on the sealed hardwood flooring throughout much of our home.
+Household products formulated with cleaner ingredients rarely perform as well as their chemical-laden counterparts, so we were curious how the Bona cleaner would fare on the sealed hardwood flooring throughout much of our home.
 We’ve been searching for the best cleaning method to restore brightness and shine and be safe around pets.
-Does Bona’s wood floor cleaner live up to the historied hype?
+Does Bona’s wood floor cleaner live up to the history?
 Here’s what we found.